shadoowz97/BookSearch/README.md

 i use google's algorithm Word2VEC to get words' vector,and use words' vector to recommend books to user

-recently ,i find it too difficulty to do rerank or recommend part ,maybe three months later the core of rs will still be a low one
+recently ,i find it too difficult to do rerank or recommend part ,maybe three months later the core of rs will still be a low one